-A primary objective of the College is the demonstration of student accountability thro responsible self-directed behaviors.
+A primary objective of the College is the demonstration of student accountability through responsible self-directed behaviors.
 Consistent attendance offers the most effective opportunity for students to gain command of the concepts and material.
-Daily attend prompt arrival, demonstration of a positive attitude of respect, and cooperation are collassroom attendance is expected.
-Individual course faculty may establish course poconsider attendance as a factor in determining course grades.
-Please refer to prograi handbooks and course syllabi for specific attendance policies.
+Daily attendance, prompt arrival, demonstration of a positive attitude of respect, and cooperation are expected.
+Classroom attendance is expected.
+Individual course faculty may establish course policies that consider attendance as a factor in determining course grades.
+Please refer to program handbooks and course syllabi for specific attendance policies.